Aaron-Bopp/Obsidian-notes/me/notes/DrK Interviews.md

 - There is the emotional mind, the intellectual mind and the [[ego]]
     - if you don't know who you are where does your sense of identity come from --> others
     - one function of [[ego]] is to compare
-    - #DrK "[[ego]] is when the sense of self comes from the outside"
+    - #Ref/DrK "[[ego]] is when the sense of self comes from the outside"
 - #TO/PONDER/ME  Is my vacuum of self filled with my intelligence?
 - Alexithymia - someone who is colorblind to emotion
     - Men are socially developed to suppress emotions except for anger
         - anger is the only thing men understand
         - all other emotions are not developed
-- #DrK "There is evidence that having an internally consistent way of viewing the world is a good way to find peace and happiness and to build resilience"
+- #Ref/DrK "There is evidence that having an internally consistent way of viewing the world is a good way to find peace and happiness and to build resilience"
     - What is the way I am viewing my life and existence?
 - Ways to find **_[[you]]_**
     - Experiential route